hgducharme/Ruby-Programming/modules/README.md

 ### Extending Include:

-The `include` keyword only mixes that modules methods and information in at the instance level, to where only instances of that particular class can use the information.
+The `include` keyword only mixes in that module's methods and information at the instance level, to where only instances of that particular class can use the information.
 However, the `extend` keyword mixes the modules methods into the class level.
 This means the class itself can use that module’s information, as opposed to just instances of that class.

 For example: